hugoscavino/camel3-spring/README.md

 ### TypeConverters:
 I am still not sure why I had to implement and configure my own TypeConverter to convert the ${body} from InputStream into a viable object.
-Need to perhaps use the marashl() or unmarshall() jacskson methods.
+Need to perhaps use the marshall() or unmarshall() jacskson methods?

 #### TypeConverters

     org.scavino.converters.BookTypeConverter

 In the early 3.x version of Camel I was able to install these using the META-INF solution.
-This stopped working in version 3.7/3.8 and I instead had to get an instance of the Camel Context and add the BookTypeConverter.class to the registry
+This stopped working in version 3.7/3.8, and I instead had to get an instance of the Camel Context and add the BookTypeConverter.class to the registry

 Worked before 3.7 and had to switch to using the CamelContext